From Zoom To Your TV: "Hamilton" Is Coming To Disney+ A Year Early

 On Disney+.#Hamilfilm pic.twitter.com/cXTM949hRr

-Since its 2015 debut on Broadway in New York City, the musical has traveled to Chicago, San Francisco, Seattle, Los Angeles, Puerto Rico, and London.
+Since its 2015 debut on Broadway in New York City, the musical has traveled to Chicago, San Francisco, Seattle, Los Angeles, Puerto Rico and London.
 Hamilton earned the Tony for Best Musical in 2016, along with Best Original Score, Costume Design, Direction — the list goes on.
-At one point, tickets to the show cost up to $1,150, but now you can experience basically the same thing for $6.99 month.
+At one point, tickets to the show cost up to $1,150 (roughly £935) but now you can experience basically the same thing for £5.99 month.

 Before now, the cast still took advantage of quarantine to surprise fans with a performance over Zoom.
 Until July 3rd, you can warm up by listening to that as well as the original cast recording on Spotify.
 It will take about a month and a half to get through, anyways.